Newton optimization for the Multiconfiguration Self Consistent Field method at the basis set limit: closed-shell two-electron systems: Introduction

-We use the Lagrangian formalism for the constrain minimization of \ac{MCSCF}.
-This is rather uncommon in the field, since all the stationary points of the Lagrangian $\mathcal L$ are saddle points.
-On the other hand, it allows us to introduce the Green's function in the problem naturally.
-As a result, one can rewrite the differential Newton system in the integral form.
+We employ the Lagrange's multiplier theorem for constrained minimization of the \ac{MCSCF} energy.
+Although this approach is less common in quantum chemistry -- since stationary points of the Lagrangian $\mathcal L$ are saddle points -- it provides a natural framework for incorporating Green's operators.
+As a result, the differential Newton system can be reformulated in an integral form, which is particularly well suited for implementation within the multiresolution framework.
+An alternative \ac{MRA} approach to \ac{MCSCF} problem can be seen in recent works \cite{Nibbi_Frediani_Dinvay_Mendl2025, Valeev_Harrison_Holmes_Peterson_Penchoff2023}.